lhl12/StimPack/README.md

 * pre: the number of seconds to include in epoch prior to pulse start
 * post: the number of seconds to include in epoch after pulse start (this will include the rest of the burst window to account for potential differences in burst length
 #### OPTIONAL INPUTS:
-* adjust: a boolean determining if you would like to adjust for differences between TDT stimulation signal and stimulation artifact in the data (defaults to false)
+* adjust: a boolean determining if you would like to adju""st for differences between TDT stimulation signal and stimulation artifact in the data (defaults to false)
 * adj_by: a round double stating the number of samples you want to use toadjust for differences between TDT stimulation signal and stimulation artifact in the data, for instance if you would like this value to be the same across all runs.
 If adjust is set to true and no adj_by is specified, adj_by is calculated based on estimates of the stim artifact in the data
 #### OUTPUTS:
 * stim_pulses: the data surrounding each individual pulse, a trials x 1 cell array, with each cell containing a time x channels x pulses matrix